-1. Timely Response
+1. Timely Response (Customer Service)

 Research shows that on average, a customer who expresses a complaint on social media expects a response within one hour.
 Additionally, customers expect the same response on social media as they would receive from calling the company with a complaint.